 Format them the same way you would a job, and focus on what you contributed and learned.

-Other resume sections that support your work experience
+Which other resume sections support your work experience?

 Your work experience section carries the most weight, but it doesn’t have to do all the heavy lifting on its own.